 The EN Indenture and the RLN Indenture each contain affirmative and negative covenants which impose operating and other restrictions on us, including, among other things, incurring any indebtedness that is not permitted by the EN Indenture or amending the terms of any subordinated indebtedness, entering into strategic transactions or transferring any material assets and undergoing a change of control transaction (subject to certain exceptions, including in the case of a change of control transaction, a transaction in which each holder of an outstanding Exchangeable Note receives cash consideration of at least 300% of the outstanding principal amount of such Exchangeable Notes).
 For example, pursuant to the EN Indenture, we are required to obtain the consent of a portion of the holders of the Exchangeable Notes prior to entering into collaboration agreements, exclusive selling arrangements or similar partnerships including a definitive agreement for commercialization services in the United States.
 Failure to comply with these terms could result in an event of default which could lead, among other things, to an acceleration of amounts due under the EN Indenture and the obligation to pay default interest.
 Moreover, obtaining a consent to a waiver of these terms is subject to a veto right of the holders of 30% of the outstanding Exchangeable Notes, in the case of the EN Indenture, and 30% of the outstanding RLNs, in the case of the RLN Indenture, and must include Sarissa Capital Offshore Master Fund LP, Sarissa Capital Catapult Fund LLC and Sarissa Capital Hawkeye Fund LP (collectively with their affiliates, Sarissa) so long as Sarissa and its affiliates own at least 10% of the outstanding RLNs.
 This veto right could make it more difficult for us to obtain a waiver than would otherwise be the case.
-In addition, the rate at which the Exchangeable Notes are exchangeable Notes increased and the exchange price of the Exchangeable Notes increased and the exchange price of the Exchangeable Notes increased and the exchang and the number of shares issuable under our outstanding warrants are subject to adjustment pursuant to the terms of the applicable warrant.
-This indebtedness could make it more difficult for us to raise additional capital to fund our operations.
+In addition, the rate at which the Exchangeable Notes are exchangeable for our ordinary shares is subject to adjustment, including pursuant to anti-dilution protections.
+For example, following the October 2020 Offering, the exchange rate of the Exchangeable Notes increased and the exchange price of the Exchangeable Notes adjusted from the previous exchange price of \$15.00 per ordinary share (at the exchange rate of 66.666 shares per \$1000 of principal and interest on the Exchangeable Notes) to \$11.6624 per ordinary share (at an adjusted exchange rate of 85.7456 shares per \$1,000 of principal and interest on the Exchangeable Notes).
+As of September 30, 2022, approximately \$12.6 million aggregate principal amount of Exchangeable Notes remained outstanding.